About the Trail

 • Pedal-assist e-bikes are permitted.

-• Stay alert/Listen for approaching traffic; Decrease the volume of audio devices and keep one ear open.
+• Stay alert & listen for approaching trafic.
+Decrease the volume of audio devices and keep one ear open.

 • Trail users should only park in designated areas.

-• Helmets are recommended for everyone on wheels but required for anyone 16 years of age and under.
+• Helmets are recommended for everyone on wheels but are required for children 16 years of age and under.

 • Bicycle light-use is required from dusk to dawn (both front and rear lights are recommended).

-• No devices shall be left on the trail unattended, unless parked in appropriate parking places.
+• No devices shall be left on the trail unattended, unless parked in the appropriate parking places.

 • Do not block the trail.
-Pull off of the trail when stopped.
+Pull off the trail when stopped.

 • Pets must be on a leash no longer than 6 feet and under control.
 Clean up after your pet.